 The SAPT Block Grant is a critical safety net program.
-Over the last 10 years, SAPT Block Grant funding has not kept up with health care inflation, resulting in a staggering 26% decrease in the real value of funding by FY 2015 (to \$1.375 million).
+Over the last 10 years, SAPT Block Grant funding has not kept up with health care inflation, resulting in a staggering 29% decrease in the real value of funding by FY 2017 (to \$1.312 million).
 As inflation increases, the actual purchasing power of the same funding decreases.
-In order to restore the SAPT Block Grant's 2006 purchasing power, Congress would need to allocate an additional \$483 million for FY 2017.
+In order to restore the SAPT Block Grant's 2006 purchasing power, Congress would need to allocate an additional \$542 million for FY 2018.
 As States work to maintain their systems with fewer resources, the demand for services continues to rise.
-According to the National Survey on Drug Use and Health (NSDUH), past month use of illicit drugs has been on the rise, increasing from 8.3% of individuals aged 12 or older in 2006 to 10.2% in 2014.
+According to the National Survey on Drug Use and Health (NSDUH), past month use of illicit drugs has been on the rise over the past decade, increasing from 8.3% of individuals aged 12 or older in 2006 to 10.1% in 2015.